yokosogithub/GeoGit/doc/manual/source/exploring.rst

 	$geogit ls-tree HEAD:parks

-The provided reference and path should define an element that can eventually resolved to a tree.
+The provided reference and path should define an element that can eventually be resolved to a tree.
 That does not include features.
 Since features do not contains other elements, their content cannot be listed with the ``ls-tree`` command, but with the ``cat`` and ``show`` commands.

 An object ID can be used directly instead of a ``[ref]:[path]``.
 That allows to use, for instance, the ID of a commit and list the content of the tree corresponding to that commit.

 The options available for the ``ls-tree`` command control how the list of elements under the given path is printed.
 Using the ``-v`` option will list not just the name of the object that are found, but also its ID and the ID of the corresponding feature type.
 The ``-r`` option causes the command to list also the content of subtrees recursively.
-The names of these subtrees is not shown in the listing, but you can tell GeoGit to add them by using the ``-t`` option along with ``-d``.
+The names of these subtrees are not shown in the listing, but you can tell GeoGit to add them by using the ``-t`` option along with ``-d``.
 Finally, if you want to show ID's in their abbreviated form, you can use the ``-a`` option followed by the number of digits to show.

 Below you can find examples of the results obtained by using different options, to illustrate the above.